open open

 Medical field

-Recently, MR technology can be used to prepare for surgery and simulate it, and to put equipment inside a patient's body to check organs.
+Recently, MR technology has been used to prepare for and simulate surgery, and to insert instruments into a patient's body to check organs.

-With the development of MR, surgeries have improved, and it has become possible to successfully complete surgeries that were previously impossible.
+With the development of MR, the precision of surgery has increased, making it possible to successfully perform surgeries that were previously impossible.

-This is a representative example of the evolution of science contributing to human health.
+This is a prime example of how scientific advances are contributing to human health.

 What is XR (Extended Reality)?

-XR (Extended Reality) is a term that summarises all technologies that combine reality and virtually, such as VR (virtual reality), AR (augmented reality), and MR (mixed reality).
-The word "extended" has the meaning of "unknown possibilities" and "expansion," and represents the wide range of possibilities of these technologies.
+XR (Extended Reality) is a general term for technologies that combine reality and virtuality, such as VR (Virtual Reality), AR (Augmented Reality), and MR (Mixed Reality).
+The word "extended" means "unknown possibilities" or "expansion," and represents the wide range of possibilities these technologies offer

 AR mechanism and technology

-We will explain the typical implementation methods of AR: location-based AR and marker AR.
+We will explain location-based AR and marker AR, which are typical implementation methods of AR

 Location-based

-Location-based AR is an AR that uses GPS.
-Location information is determined using location information, direction, and tilt of your smartphone.
+Location-based AR is a type of AR that uses GPS.
+It determines location information using location information, direction, and the angle of the smartphone.

-It works in conjunction with the GPS function that identifies your current location on a mobile device, and the AR will not be displayed even if you load QR codes or other data outside the set area.
+It works in conjunction with the GPS function that identifies the current location on the mobile device, and the AR will not be displayed even if you scan a QR code outside the set area.

-AR Location-based AR Pokemon GO Pokémon GO Pokémon GO
+AR Location-based AR Pokémon GO Pokémon GO Pokego

 Pokémon GO

-"Pokémon GO" is a popular game that has become a global hit.
+"Pokémon GO" is a popular game that has become a worldwide hit.

-When players walk in the real world, you can take actions such as "Planting Flowers" and "Growing Pikmin" in the game.
+As players walk in the real world, they can perform actions in the game, such as planting flowers and raising Pikmin.

-Users walk and grow Pikmin while communicating in various ways.
-Depending on the location information, some items can only be acquired in certain areas.
+Users can raise Pikmin by walking and interacting with them in various ways.
+Depending on location information, some items can only be obtained in certain areas.

-This event features different PreCure characters that differ depending on the location, and you can enjoy collecting PreCure while visiting the city of Yokohama.
+Different PreCure characters appeared at each location, and it was an event where you could enjoy collecting PreCure characters while traveling around the city of Yokohama.

 source: